The Memorial Project-Results- Chris Ritchey Pt 5

 who side by side are chained, and gasp for breath.

 Entry filed under: Blogging, blogs, Chris Ritchey, Christmas, death, Fathers, grief, hell is other people, Love, Mothers, personal opinion.
-Tags: Angela ritchey DO, Bereaved Parents, Christmas, Christopher D. Ritchey, christopher ritchey lorain, death, disgraceful, grief, Kathe Kollwitz, Lombardi-Lorain, Love, mothers and sons, Roman Catholic Church, The Arts.
+Tags: Angela (Lombardi) Ritchey Murphy, Angela Murphy Do Fairview, Angela Murphy Westlake, Angela ritchey DO, Angela Ritchey MURPHY DO Cleveland Clinic, Bereaved Parents, Christmas, Christopher D. Ritchey, christopher ritchey lorain, death, disgraceful, grief, Kathe Kollwitz, Lombardi-Lorain, Love, mothers and sons, Roman Catholic Church, Sue and Tim Lombardi Lorain, Sue Lombardi and family Lorain, Teddy Roosevelt, The Arts, Tim Lombardi First Federal Savings and Loan.